RealLadyDog/RealLadyDog/README.md

 Seeing public messages is fine, but seeing spam messages is now completely avoided.

-If I see you copying me on GitHub or Pony Town, it's a horrible decision.
+If I see you copying me on GitHub or Pony Town, it's a horrible and worse decision.
 (But if you make a mistake or apologize to me, I will simply forgive you.
 But if you do not apologize to me right away, I will not forgive you.)

+If I cuddle with you or sit behind you, it means I like your skin!

 # 🩵Interest🧡